AbdulHaye/voice-bot/README.md

 the bot will stop after the person stop speaking for 1.5 seconds and then start replying

-you can press cntrl + c or say "exit" to stop the bot
+you need GOOGLE_API_KEY from https://console.cloud.google.com/ and place it in .env you can press cntrl + c or say "exit" to stop the bot

 > You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.